-To determine whether comparison market sales are at a different level of trade than EP sales, we examine stages in the marketing process and selling functions along the chain of distribution between the producer and the unaffiliated customer.22 If the comparison market sales are at a different level of trade and the difference affects price comparability, as manifested in a pattern of consistent price differences between the sales on which NV is based and the comparison market sales at the level of trade of the export transaction, we make a level of trade adjustment under section 773(a)(7)(A) of the Act.
+different level of trade and the difference affects price comparability, as manifested in a pattern of consistent price differences between the sales on which NV is based and the comparison market sales at the level of trade of the export transaction, we make a level of trade adjustment under section 773(a)(7)(A) of the Act.

-Shin Yang noted that all of its sales in both markets are at a single level of trade.23 It also stated that prices do not vary by channel of distribution.24 Shin Yang's selling functions chart for its home market and U.S. sales indicates the selling functions performed for sales in both markets are virtually identical, with no significant variation across the broader categories of sales process/marketing support, freight and delivery, inventory and warehousing, and quality assurance/warranty services.25 Therefore, we preliminarily determine that there is one level of trade for all sales in both the home market and the U.S. market and, consequently, no basis exists for a level-of-trade adjustment.
+Shin Yang noted that all of its sales in both markets are at a single level of trade.
+It also stated that prices do not vary by channel of distribution.
+Shin Yang's selling functions chart for its home market and U.S. sales indicates the selling functions performed for sales in both markets are virtually identical, with no significant variation across the broader categories of sales process/marketing support, freight and delivery, inventory and warehousing, and quality assurance/warranty services.
+Therefore, we preliminarily determine that there is one level of trade for all sales in both the home market and the U.S. market and, consequently, no basis exists for a level-of-trade adjustment.